Pennsylvania Communication Annual

 The Pennsylvania Communication Annual is dedicated to advancing our undertaking of human communication.
 Manuscripts should be original and should discuss instructional, theoretical, philosophical, and/or practical aspects of any area of communication.
 Reviews of recent books and/or video tapes in any area of communication are also considered at the editor’s discretion.
 While articles authored by Pennsylvanians and articles covering Pennsylvania topics are especially welcome, manuscripts on all topics and from all regions, including international submissions, are invited and will receive full consideration for publication.

 The Pennsylvania Communication Annual is a refereed journal of the Pennsylvania Communication Association.
-Manuscripts for the 2019 issue (v.75) are now being received.
-The acceptance rate for 2017 and 2018 journals were respectively fewer than 24 and 34 percent.
+Manuscripts for the 2020 issue (v.76) are now being received.
+The acceptance rates for 2018 and 2019 journals were respectively fewer than 34 and 20 percent.
 Submission should follow the latest APA style sheet.
 Please format your papers for blind review and remove anything that may give away your identity.
 Manuscripts should not exceed 8000 words including references, notes, tables and other citations.
 Also book reviews should not exceed 2000 words.
+The submission deadline is May 1, 2020.
 Please submit your articles to The Pennsylvania Communication Annual at my.ejmanager.com/pca website.
-The submission deadline is now 5/3/2019.
 PCA Annual is indexed by the EBSCO Host’s Communication Source database.
 Please also see our online archive.

 Editor: Cem Zeytinoglu, Ph.D., Professor of Communication, Monroe Hall 316, East Stroudsburg University of Pennsylvania, East Stroudsburg, PA, 18301-2999.
 Phone: 570-422-3911.
 Fax: 570-422-3402.
 Email: firstname.lastname@example.org